matth200/robot_project/README.md

 If it is not made, you just have to run<code> ~$ make</code><br/>
 So now, you just have to go the bin folder and run <code> ~$ ./extract_nn</code><br/>
 You will get this.<br/>
+And you can even specify to the extract_nn command a neural_network you want to use in the real world<br/>
+<code> ~$ ./extract_nn ../resources/trained_model/brain_TP_time_887000.ml</code><br/>
+It will give you a bunch of numbers, there are the neural network which can be put in the arduino<br/>
+If you pay attention, you will see the PROGMEM word it is used to put all the data in the script storage of the arduino, we can only get this data in read-only <br/>but we can store a lot more of memory in it<br/>

 ![My Images](documentation/6.png)